EC-NAS: Energy Consumption Aware Tabular Benchmarks for Neural Architecture Search

 \section{Abstract}

-Energy consumption from selecting, training and deploying deep learning models has continued to increase over the past few years.
-Our goal in this work is to support the design of energy-efficient deep learning models that are easier to train with lower compute resources, practical to deploy in real-world edge/mobile computing settings and environmentally sustainable.
-Tabular benchmarks for neural architecture search (NAS) allow the evaluation of NAS strategies at lower computational cost by providing pre-computed performance statistics.
-In this work, we suggest including energy efficiency as an additional performance criterion to NAS and present an updated tabular benchmark by including information on energy consumption and carbon footprint for different architectures.
-The benchmark called \ecnas{} is made available open-source to support energy consumption-aware NAS research. \ecnas also includes a surrogate model for predicting energy consumption, and helps us reduce the overall energy cost of creating this dataset.
-We demonstrate the usefulness of \ecnas{} by applying multi-objective optimisation algorithms that reveal the trade-off between energy consumption and accuracy, showing that it is possible to discover energy-efficient architectures with little to no loss in performance. \footnote{Source code available at: \url{https://github.com/PedramBakh/EC-NAS-Bench} }
+Energy consumption from the selection, training, and deployment of deep learning models has seen a significant uptick recently.
+This work aims to facilitate the design of energy-efficient deep learning models that require less computational resources and prioritize environmental sustainability by focusing on the energy consumption.
+Neural architecture search (NAS) benefits from tabular benchmarks, which evaluate NAS strategies cost-effectively through pre-computed performance statistics.
+We advocate for including energy efficiency as an additional performance criterion in NAS.
+To this end, we introduce an enhanced tabular benchmark encompassing data on energy consumption for varied architectures.
+The benchmark, designated as \ecnas{}\footnote{Source code is available at: \url{https://github.com/saintslab/EC-NAS-Bench}}, has been made available in an open-source format to advance research in energy-conscious NAS. \ecnas{} incorporates a surrogate model to predict energy consumption, aiding in diminishing the energy expenditure of the dataset creation.
+Our findings emphasize the potential of \ecnas{} by leveraging multi-objective optimization algorithms, revealing a balance between energy usage and accuracy.
+This suggests the feasibility of identifying energy-lean architectures with little or no compromise in performance.